 The school has also enjoyed some impressive national media exposure with 14 “Faces in the Crowd” in Sports Illustrated as well as several articles in the Boston Globe and USA Today.
 Middlebury was also the feature of a one-page article highlighting the school’s facilities in Sports Illustrated in November of ’98, while being the feature for a Rick Reilly column in March of 2003.
 The Reilly column sparked a visit to campus from ESPN in September of 2003 for a SportsCenter feature.
 ESPN returned to campus in the fall of ’10 to update the story on an “E60” feature.

-Brad currently serves as the vice president for ECAC-SIDA (Sports Information Directors Association), where has served on numerous panels over the past several years.
+Brad served as the President for ECAC-SIDA (Sports Information Directors Association) in 2014-15, and has served on numerous panels over the years.
 He is also a member of Co-SIDA, where he served on the membership services committee.